 - Duel Boss: Lovers, a pair of mutated tarantulas in the second level of the game.

 - Feed It a Bomb: Justice, the first boss, can be instantly defeated if you chuck a grenade in its mouth.

 - Gainaxing: Disturbingly applied with the Temperance boss.

-- Gameplay and Story Segregation: At the end of the fifth chapter, James is struck by one of The Star's finishing attacks.
+- Gameplay and Story Segregation: At the end of the fifth chapter, James is struck by one of The Star's finishing attacks, and he's shown visibly limping throughout the next chapter.
 Not only does Life Meter not reflect this in the subsequent chapter, he is able to shoot as well as he did before.

 - Giant Spider: The Lovers are two huge tarantulas (a small male one atop a larger female) who constantly spawn spiderlings.
 There's also the Hermit in the first game.

 - Gosh Dang It to Heck!: Inexplicably, "darn" and "heck" are littered throughout the dialogue, without any real profanity.
 One wonders if the ludicrously profane dialogue in Overkill was meant to make up for this.

 - Heroic Sacrifice: James blows himself up along with Pandora's Box at the climax of 4's story to keep The World from evolving further in it's weakened state.